amitkml/Transformer-DeepLearning/Session-11-Yolo-ObjDetection/readme.md

 -   follow exact rules to make sure that you can train the model.
 Steps are explained in the README.md file on github repo link above.
 -   Once additional 100 images are added, train the model

-Next,
+Next

-    Download a very small (~10-30sec) video from youtube which shows the 4 classes.
+- Download a very small (~10-30sec) video from youtube which shows the 4 classes.
-    Use ffmpeg to extract frames from the video.
+- Use ffmpeg to extract frames from the video.
-    Infer on these images using detect.py file. python detect.py --conf-three 0.3 --output output_folder_name
+- Infer on these images using detect.py file.
+- python detect.py --conf-three 0.3 --output output_folder_name
-    Use ffmpeg to convert the files in your output folder to video Upload the video to YouTube.
+- Use ffmpeg to convert the files in your output folder to video
+- Upload the video to YouTube.

 Result